Ambidexterity: Ambisinistrality

-A related variation to one that is ambidextrous is a person who displays "ambisinistrality" or is "ambisinistrous".
+A related variation to one that is ambidextrous is where a person is "ambisinistrous" (or "amambilevous").
 This term is a near inverse to ambidexterity as Latin root of the word ambi- means both and the Latin root of the word -sinistral means "left", being derived from the word sinister.
 The term "ambisinistral" can be directly interpreted as "both left" or "both sinister".

 The term is used in non-scientific manners to describe individuals who have two non-dominant hands, as both hands are either clumsy or insufficient in motor skill and are therefore used equally as much.
 In a 1992 New York Times Q&A article on ambidexterity, the term was used to describe people "...with both hands as skilled as a right-hander's left hand."